 As a new mom, it’s hard finding the motivation to exercise after having a C-Section.
 I remember being there myself.

 But what’s even harder for C-Section moms is that you can’t do any real exercise until several weeks after having C-Section surgery.
 Sometimes it can be months.
 Then when the time comes when you can exercise, you often lose the motivation.
 That was exactly my experience. 😥 So I know how depressing it can be.

-When I was finally able to exercise after my surgeries, the motivation would come and go.
-I remember waking up one morning, looking in the mirror and thinking, ughhh, I’ve got to get serious with dropping theses pounds so one day I got all my energies together, changed my attitude and joined a gym, paid for an entire year of membership and hardly ever went.
+When my doctor finally gave me the OK to exercise the motivation would come and go.
+I remember waking up, looking in the mirror and thinking, ughhh.
+But I felt I had to get serious with dropping theses pounds so one day I got all my energies together, changed my attitude and joined a gym.
+I paid for an entire year of membership and guess what?
+I hardly ever went.
 Seriously, I think I only went about 6 times the first month.
 Have you ever done that? 🙄

-So how do you get that motivation to start exercising and stick with it?
+So how do you get enough the motivation to start exercising and stick with it?

-For me seeing results gives me motivation.
+For me seeing results gave me motivation.
 Once I can see that what I’m doing is working I’ll keep doing it.
-Having had 2 C-Sections myself there wasn’t much I could do in those first couple of weeks after having a C-Section so I did try to walk as much as I could.
+There isn’t much you can do in those first couple of weeks after having a C-Section so I did try to walk as much as I could.
 It wasn’t rigorous walking but it was something.
-I did see some results but results can be slow when you’re only walking.
+I did see some results but it can be slow when you’re only walking.

-Today I still walk every day which is a perfect weight maintenance regimen, but in the beginning most of us need to do more, and of course you need to keep up your motivation.
+Today I still walk every day which is a perfect weight maintenance but once you’re given the OK to exercise you really need to do more, and of course you need to keep up your motivation.

 Finding the right exercise program is important, but let me warn you not all exercise, especially abdominal exercise after a C-Section, is right for C-Section moms, so be careful of what exercises you do.
 Of course sticking with a program for more than just a few days a month is important too 🙂 That’s where motivation comes in.

 Here are a few things that helped me…